suhbrina-perry/suhbrina-perry.github.io/_pages/joinus.md

   - /joinus.html
 ---

 I am always looking for self-motivated students with strong interests in research.
-If you are interested, please email Dr. Jiang (yjiang27@gsu.edu) or stop by her office following the instructions below.
+If you are interested, please email Dr. Jiang <font color="#9900FF">(yjiang27@gsu.edu)</font> or stop by her office following the instructions below.

 - ### Ph.D. students
   Please email me your CV, transcript, GRE score, TOEFL/IELTS score (if applicable), and sample publications (if any) before our meeting.